 Supervisor Dave Roberts, a former Solana Beach councilman and deputy mayor, said he first came in contact with Nancarrow through his passion for organic gardening.

 “Mr. Nancarrow left an impression on everyone who crossed his path,” he said.

-Nancarrow was diagnosed with stage III terminal brain cancer last January, and later retired from his anchor position at Fox 5.
-He called himself a “Brain Cancer Warrior” and authored a blog about his cancer journey.
+Nancarrow was diagnosed with brain cancer last February, and later retired from his anchor position at Fox 5.
+He called himself a “Brain Cancer Warrior,” and authored a blog about his cancer journey.

 He is survived by his wife, Susie, and children, Graham, Hannah, and Britta.

 “San Diego County and his family and friends are going to miss this great hero,” Supervisor Dave Roberts said.